Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Humans can adapt to eating almost anything, whether mineral, vegetable, or animal.
 But simply because something can be eaten does not mean this may be done without risking good health.

 From the mineral kingdom: Water and salt are two foods (in the broad sense of the word) of mineral origin.
-Unlike any other food, the water and salt we eat do not originate from any living thing.
+Unlike other food, water, and salt do not originate from living things.

 • Seaweed – These are eaten whole, microscopic single-cell (such as spirulina) or multicellular such as the rest of the seaweed.